Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``ChatGPT has bias.
 It has told me that the sources that it gets are verifiable news [...] but I've noticed it's been very biased towards, politically, a certain direction.'' \end{quote}

-\paragraphb{S\&P uncertainty constraining AI use cases} 10/21 participants pointed out that limited visibility into GenAI tools' S\&P practices made it difficult to adopt concrete, effective risk mitigation strategies.
-As a result of S\&P uncertainty, 3/21 participants chose to reduce or even discontinue their use of some GenAI tools, which in turn undermined the value of personalization.
+\paragraphb{S\&P uncertainty constraining AI use cases} About half of participants pointed out that limited visibility into GenAI tools' S\&P practices made it difficult to adopt concrete, effective risk mitigation strategies (10/21).
+As a result of S\&P uncertainty, a few participants chose to reduce or even discontinue their use of some GenAI tools (3/21), which in turn undermined the value of personalization.
 For example, P1 described how she significantly reduced her use of ChatGPT and stopped signing in due to a data breach~\cite{silberling2025publicChatGPTIndexed}:

 \begin{quote} ``I've dropped off on ChatGPT a lot over the last week or two, when I found out that they had a leak and that people's chats were found on Google.
 That very much bothered me [...]
 Before, I would log in and let it track what I talked about so that I could get a more personalized experience.
 But if that means that I have to give up my privacy and what we talk about, it's not a good trade-off for me.
 Now I'm using it for very generic information, and I'm also not logging in.'' \end{quote}